Paying for College

 Comparing Financial Aid Offers

 Once you receive your award letters from college you should analyze and compare the different financial aid packages you receive.
 Because these letters may look different, you should be careful when comparing them.
 Here are some tips to help you compare.
-Many colleges use the Shopping Sheet, a standardized form which makes it easy to compare financial aid offers from different schools.
+Many colleges use a standardized form (the Shopping Sheet) which makes it easy to compare financial aid offers from different schools.
 The Shopping Sheet also provides general information on the college including graduation rate and loan default rate.

 The award letter includes the COA and the types and amounts of financial aid you’re eligible to receive from federal, state, private, and school sources.
 Be sure you understand what each type of aid is and whether it needs to be paid back.
 It also includes other options including work study and loans.